Achievable logoAchievable logo

 • Ober’s test

-• Patient side-lying; lower limb flexed at the hip and the knee; passively extend and abduct tested with knee in 90 degrees while slowly lower the limb toward the table
+• Patient side-lying; lower limb flexed at the hip and the knee; passively extend and abduct tested with the knee at 90 degrees while slowly lowering the limb toward the table

-• Tests for tightness of tensor fascia late or iliotibial band
+• Tests for the tightness of the tensor fascia lata or the iliotibial band

 • Positive: uppermost leg remains above horizontal